ShareShare

 What is the difference between POP and WI?

-Although they generally have similar structures, WIs and SOPs have different functions.
+Although they generally have similar structures, SOPs and WIs serve different functions.
 First, within the documentation of the quality management system, the hierarchy between these documents is different.
 Below is an example of a level structure:

 Therefore, WIs are at a level below Procedures and the distinction between these documents is made by their use and their detailing.
 While the first is applied to operational activities and brings a wealth of details, SOPs are responsible for standardizing management processes, having the characteristic of being a system standard.